Girl Power and Colors

 I wish there were more brushes and textures to help our vector creation to have that extra touch.
 Also, I’d love a smart freehand drawing tool.
 I think that would make the creative experience a lot more enjoyable for illustrators.

 Have you ever used any of our Tutorials to help you learn the app?
-If so, was one type of tutorial more useful than the others?

 The tutorials definitely helped me learn how to use the app and where to find all the tools that I needed.
-I still watch the mini-tutorials published on Instagram and YouTube to keep myself up to date with new releases of the app.
+I still watch the mini-tutorials published on Instagram and YouTube Tutorial Playlist to keep myself up to date with new releases of the app.

 I think the most useful mini tutorial I watched was the one about anchor points and how to change them from a right corner to a smooth corner with a simple double-tap.
 That trick is so useful!